 The session brought people together to experiment with different artistic approaches, discuss themes around identity, gender, and self-expression, and use art as a tool for conversation and reflection.
 It was inspiring to see everyone engage so openly, support one another’s work, and contribute their own perspectives.
 The positive energy, creativity, and sense of community made the workshop a great start, and we’re excited to continue developing the project and hosting more sessions in the future.

-Thank you to The Hour of the Star and Anne Carson’s A Brief History of Skywriting for helping me navigate a prolonged period of unemployment and stagnancy after graduating.
+Thank you to Clarice Lispector's The Hour of the Star and Anne Carson’s A Brief History of Skywriting for helping me navigate a prolonged period of unemployment and stagnancy after graduating.
 During this time, stillness became unavoidable, and with it came an intensified mode of observation—at once awe-inducing and unsettling.
 Reading and writing offered a way to remain present without needing to act, sharpening my attention to clouds, fields, insects, sound, texture, and the sense that space is never truly empty.